Hubbard Park (Meriden, Connecticut)

 Hubbard Park, located in the Hanging Hills of Connecticut, is a wooded, mountainous park located just outside the city center of Meriden, Connecticut.
 It comprises approximately 1800 acre of carefully kept woodlands, streams, dramatic cliff faces, flower gardens, and the James Barry bandshell and picnic spots, as well as its showpiece, Mirror Lake.
 The park is listed on the National Register of Historic Places.

 History

 Most of the land was given to the town by Walter Hubbard, president of the Bradley & Hubbard Manufacturing Company.
 In his donation, the land was given outright, with the stipulation that everything connected with the park was to remain free of charge for the people of Meriden, and that no concessions for profit were ever allowed within the park area.

 Hubbard spent a great deal of time and energy creating the park.
 He personally spent between $400,000 and $500,000 to clear land, build roads, and construct Mirror Lake with the help of Frederick Law Olmsted, who is best known for designing New York City's Central Park.
-Hubbard built a tower on East Peak, known as Castle Craig, to resemble the towers built by the Turks along the Danube River in the 12th century.
+Hubbard built a tower on East Peak, known as Castle Craig, named after an ancient castle in Scotland.
+While others say it resembles Norman Watchtowers on Europe's Rhine River.